StrixSC/CoCreate/README.md

 git push heroku main
 ```

+# Redis

+Redis is used to store sessions and prevent user sessions from being hijacked.
+Sessions are by default stored for 1 day. `connect-redis` will automatically take care of deleting the keys from those that are timed out.
+Each SESSID is associated to a user in the back end.
+On login, we accept the user credentials and assign a new SESSID in the redis server for the given user.

+What this allows us to do:

+1. Users cannot be logged in on two devices at once, because upon login, a new SESSID is associated to the user with the given user id.
+2. Sessions will be persistent through server resets and fast.

 # Automatic Deployment

 On pushes to the main branch, the pipeline will automatically build and push the latest docker image to the heroku registry.
 This will prompt the deployment.